allr/tracer/paper/paper.md

 accurate function usage statistics and can even profile the execution time spent in external C/Fortran code supplied by R packages.

+This work was partly supported by Deutsche Forschungsgemeinschaft (DFG) within the Collaborative Research Center SFB876, project A3.

 # References